msobkow/cflib_2_13/README.md

 # cflib_2_13
-Code Factory Library 2.13 used by all manufactured code
+MSS Code Factory Library 2.13 used by all manufactured code

 Copyright 2020 Mark Stephen Sobkow